YouGotJaked/user-workload/README.md

 - `G` [Gigabyte, 1024*1024]
 - And so on for `T`, `P`, `E`, `Z`, `Y`

-For example, to test a 500 Megabyte file you would type `./script.sh 500 M`.
+For example, to test a 500 Megabyte file using the `gen_file.sh` script you would type `./gen_file.sh 500 M`.

 ## Results

+Three file sizes were tested and compared using this script: 1G, 5G, and 10G.
+Each respective file size was tested three times.
+The read and write speeds of each trial were recorded and averaged.

 ### 1 G